patchkez/scaletest/README.md

 ```shell
 pubkey=<yourpubkey>
 ```

-(Detailed instructions for creating this forthcoming, but it is the same process as notary nodes follow to generate pubkey)
+*Detailed instructions for creating this forthcoming, but it is the same process as notary nodes follow to generate pubkey*

-Then run importprivkey on all the test assetchains (see assets-cli) before continuuing
+Next run importprivkey on all the test assetchains (see [assets-cli](#assets-cli)) before continuuing

 You will need funds sent to the address from the seed node operator to the R address of pubkey.txt in this folder.